 Thanks to all who contributed to the original document back in 1996 (who aren't already noted above); they are listed below, with their affiliation at the time of their contributions:

-most of the resources were no longer in their stated locations.
-If you
+because most of the resources were no longer in their stated locations.
+If

 and type in this URL: